 The College achieves its charitable aims by:

-- encouraging applications from excellent students who might benefit from an Oxford education but who might not otherwise consider applying to the Colleg
+- Encouraging applications from excellent students who might benefit from an Oxford education but who might not otherwise consider applying to the College.

 The University of Oxford has divided the UK into ‘outreach regions’ assigned to individual colleges, so that all parts of the country have a specific college as their first point of contact for Oxford.
-The College’s region is Surrey, and that is the focus for much of its outreach activity.
-Through 127 events and interactions of different sizes, St Hilda’s had responsive contact with 76 schools, of the 139 schools in Surrey (54.6% of its target schools in Surrey), as well as helping out with events covering other regions and even some international schools – interacting with a total of an estimated 550 schools.
-The composition of the undergraduates in terms of their secondary schools at the point of applying to the College for admission was 46% UK maintained schools, 38% UK independent schools, and 16% non-UK schools.
+St Hilda's College’s region is Surrey, which is the focus for much of its outreach activity.

 The College provides scholarships to graduates and financial support available to all students for books, travel grants, and in cases of unexpected financial hardship.
 During the year, the College provided £286,432 in financial support to both undergraduate and postgraduate students.

 - Advancing research through the support given to College fellows by means of sabbatical and research leave and by appointing research fellows.

 The College currently has 14 senior and junior research fellows active in a range of disciplines.

 - Supporting a community programme of educational concerts.